paulkienitz/Lugi/README.md

 I am hosting a playable version of this page **[here](http://paulkienitz.net/Lugi/play.html)**.
 _Be aware that refreshing that page restarts the game._
+It requires a modern browser to run — in particular, the JavaScript engine _must_ support the `async` key word in order to read the user’s commands.

 The source code is designed to be easily ported to any platform old or new, though it probably will not fit in something like a Commodore 64 — an 8088 PC is about as primitive as you’d want to go.
 It’s written in C, though the eighties original was in Pascal.